AasSuhendar/AasSuhendar/README.md

  - 🧰 I'm currently work @ Telkom Indonesia on Directorat Digital Bussiness
  - 💻 I’m currently learning Programming and Cloud Infrastructure
+ - 🗓 Some note and cheetsheet shared in [My Gist](https://gist.github.com/AasSuhendar)
  - 🚴‍♂️ Newbie in bicycle
- - 📫 How to reach me: email me, or you can Tweet me or DM me on Instagram @aassuhendar
+ - 📫 How to reach me: email me, or you can Tweet me or DM me on Instagram [@aassuhendar](https://www.instagram.com/aassuhendar/)

 Keep Learning 🤓